Small and hard in the Big Easy

 One fact people may not know about New Orleans is because the city is at, near, or in some places below sea level, and was built on a swamp, people here are entombed above ground.
 Some of these crypts have become quite elaborate and, as a result, New Orleans cemeteries are often referred to as “Cities of the Dead.”
 It’s a unique feature of the city and, together with my attraction to cemeteries, one I thought would prove particularly interesting.

 Similarly, people who come to New Orleans often confine themselves to the French Quarter.
 Understandably so.
-The restaurants, clubs, music, and just the characters wandering about create a certain magnetism that makes the Quarter difficult to break away from so I thought some photos of another of the city’s famous neighborhoods might also be of interest.
+The restaurants, clubs, music, and just the characters wandering about create a certain magnetism that makes the Quarter difficult to break away from.
+So I thought some photos of another of the city’s famous neighborhoods might also be of interest.
 Unfortunately, the day didn’t materialize quite as I’d planned.

 Like so many hotels now, the Mazarin offers a complimentary breakfast.
 Unlike many hotels, the Mazarin is in New Orleans.
 Recognizing the Crescent City’s lifestyle, they serve breakfast until 11:00 thus buttressing my decision to have a late morning meal.
 Despite the torrential downpour engulfing southern Louisiana that morning, I had the late breakfast as I’d planned so things appeared to be getting off to an orderly start.